-Deborah is now very excited to announce PUSHliving’s newest, and possibly her most significant, venture to date PhotoAbility.net
+Deborah is now very excited to announce PUSHliving’s newest, and possibly her most significant, venture to date PUSHLivingPhotos

-With the inspiration that comes from PhotoAbility, Deborah feels she has entered into a “revival” phase of her life.This period of rebirth came about after her previous life, as she had known it, drastically and suddenly changed.
+With the inspiration that comes from PUSHLiving, Deborah feels she has entered into a “revival” phase of her life.This period of rebirth came about after her previous life, as she had known it, drastically and suddenly changed.
 Her two beautiful girls left the nest, bound for college.
 She had married a man that was rarely in the country due to work-related travel, so she was most often alone.
 Deborah had to retire from a full-time 20-plus-year professional career due to what she described as a full-blown rebellion by her body.
-This came as a result of number of years in chair (result of car accident at 18), extreme fatigue and what her doctor referred to as “overuse syndrome” affecting her ability to use her hands and arms.
+This came as a result of the number of years in the chair ( the result of a car accident at 18), extreme fatigue and what her doctor referred to as “overuse syndrome” affecting her ability to use her hands and arms.

 However, a few years later, with no children at home and no job, loneliness and a lack of a sense of purpose caused her to become isolated and frozen in self-doubt and inactivity.
 She developed social anxiety, an inability to focus, and no desire to leave the house except when husband or family was home.
-Other than the wonderful family travel opportunities afforded to her by her husband’s job, and her partner in Travability keeping her involved in this effort, she was left wondering what she really wanted to do with the rest of her life.
+Other than the wonderful family travel opportunities afforded to her by her husband’s job, she was left wondering what she really wanted to do with the rest of her life.

-Who did she really want to be “when she grew up,” thought Deborah.
+Who did she want to be “when she grew up,” thought Deborah.
 “Therapist?” she contemplated.
 However, when she approached Vocational Rehab for possible funding for a degree, they declined.
 They felt the salary is too low with too many of these degrees flooding the market.
-“But I will be different, I want to help others like me on my own schedule that will accommodate my needs and write a book once I get my PhD,” Deborah explained.
+“But I will be different; I want to help others like me on my own schedule that will accommodate my needs and write a book once I get my Ph.D.,” Deborah explained.
 “Nope.
-You have a degree in Business, we won’t help pay for another.”
+You have a degree in Business; we won’t help pay for another.”

 While she was afforded the opportunity to stop working and do what she needed to take care of herself, after almost four years of trying to find out what she could do and who she wanted to be, she is now finally ready and able to take on this new venture.